Order

 - A binary relation

-- Reflexivity - Each object in the underlying set is either greater than or equal to itself
+- Reflexivity - Each object in the underlying set is either greater than or equal to itself.
+1

-- Antisymmetry - The way you define the ordering cannot give contradictory results, such that there are no ties and that if x < y, then it is not true that y < x
+- Antisymmetry - The way you define the ordering cannot give contradictory results, such that there are no ties and that if x < y, then it is not true that y < x.
+In other words, there cannot be any cycles.
+2

-If an order exhibits a special case of reflexivity known as totality, then the order is a total order.
-Otherwise, it is a partial order. [^1
+If every pair of elements in an order can be compared, then it has the property known as totality and the order is considered a total order.
+Otherwise, it is a partial order.
+1 2

 Orders can have the following properties: 1